HarvestAPI/apify-linkedin-profile/README.md

 - Recommendations and connections
 - Certifications and projects

-Up to 1000 profiles per actor run.
+Up to 1000 profiles per one actor run.

 ### Sample output data